 Do you see how that’s different from “So these are my kids, this is how old they all are, and these are their hobbies?”
-The voiceover doesn’t just exist to giving me the contextual information I need to follow the plot, it exists to give me insight into how Elliott’s brain works, and Elliott’s brain is a fascinating place.
+The voiceover doesn’t just exist to give me the contextual information I need to follow the plot, it exists to give me insight into how Elliott’s brain works, and Elliott’s brain is a fascinating place.

 In addition to that, the pilot does a great job of starting out interesting and then continuing to build throughout the episode.
 We start with a scene of Elliott confronting a local coffee shop owner about his child porn website.
 So already I’m like “so this guy just uses his spare time to bring down people who use the internet for nefarious purposes?
 I want to watch someone use their spare time to bring down people who use the internet for nefarious purposes!”